18F/unit-testing-node/_pages/components/config.md

 against log messages later.
 However, to confirm that the message is raised as expected, do one the following and inspect the error message:

-- misspell a member of `errors` or reorder some of the elements
+- Misspell a member of `errors` or reorder some of the elements
-- change the `to.throw` expression to `to.not.throw`
+- Change the `to.throw` expression to `to.not.throw`

 ## Testing the optional fields